kehantan/labbook/docs/protein/sds_page.rst

 #.
 Secure the casting frame on the casting stand with the clip on the top.
 #.
 With a wash bottle filled with distilled water, dispense small amount of distilled water to the bottom of the glass plates.

-    This step is to make sure there are no leakage and to make sure the setup is secured.
+    * This step is to make sure the setup is secured and there are no leakage.

 #.
 Remove the distilled water.

-    Can either remove with a filter paper or just decant the water into sink.
+    * Can either remove with a filter paper or just decant the water into sink.

 #.
 After the distilled water was removed, the gel is ready to cast.

 **Casting resolving gel**

+In theory, we can prepare 10% APS beforehand and store it in 4 C, but I usually encounter problem with gel not solidify when using not freshly prepared APS.

 #.
 Add APS and TEMED into the resolving gel solution.
 #.
 Mix the resolving gel solution well by repeating pipette a few times.